zliuzeng/BPformer/README.md

 ### ***\*Comparison Experiments:\****

-**No Tuning**: The pre-trained model is tested directly on the target domain without any further tuning.
-Code: no_tuning_on_MDD.py

 **Fine-tuning**: The pre-trained model is fine-tuned on the target domain by updating all model parameters.
 Code: fine_MDD.py